joemc9011/projecttwo/README.md

 * HTML
 * CSS
 * Node.Js/ Express
+* Animate CSS
+* MYSQL
-* Passport Package (New)
+* Heroku

-We planned to begin with authentication features to make sure a user can sign up.
-Once that is working properly, will make sure a user can view all available players in the Database but they won't be able to add the user to their team through this feature.
+We will make sure a user can view all available players in the Database but they won't be able to add the user to their team through this feature.
 We will then make a "Open Pack" feature will a user will essentially open a player back of cards, which they can choose 1 to add to their team.
 After that they will also be able to remove a player from their team.

 ## Development Process
 We were able to go through things as planned, when we realized we had to implement a feature for a user to be able to update a resource.
 This is when we made the Add player resource in the back end and then made the functionality in the front end.